Diploma in Arts Mid-Year Entry

 What will you do?

 Our Diploma in Arts is equal to a full major (24 units).
 If you’re enrolled in another undergraduate degree, this generally adds a year to your time at university.

-The diploma offers all the arts majors listed in the Bachelor of Arts entry, other than: language studies, Mathematical Sciences, Modern Greek Studies, Psychology and Spanish Studies.
+The diploma offers all the arts majors listed in the Bachelor of Arts entry, other than: language studies, Mathematical Sciences, and Psychology.
 Unlike in the Bachelor of Arts, a major in Liberal Arts is available through the diploma.

 Where could it take you?